OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 9: Create the `02_silver.silver_customers` Table**

-  - _Business logic:_ Tracking customer changes over time is essential for historical analysis and compliance.
-SCD2 lets you see how customer attributes evolve.
+  - _Business logic:_ Track customer attribute changes over time using SCD2, enabling historical analysis and compliance.
+Only business-relevant columns are tracked for history, and technical columns are excluded.
+Null updates are ignored to prevent accidental overwrites.
-  - _Tip:_ Run the pipeline after implementing this to see how history is tracked and how current vs. historical records are managed.

   - [ ] Use `dlt.create_auto_cdc_flow` with `live.customers_cleaned_stream` as the source.
   - [ ] Set `keys` to `["customer_id"]`.